Maxine Esteban: Injury and federation issues

 Esteban competed at the 2022 World Fencing Championships in July but suffered an ACL and PCL injury.
 Although she was reported to have recovered by the beginning of 2023, the injury rendered her unable to participate in qualifiers for both international and national events, costing her a place in the Philippine national team.
 This led to Esteban switching sporting nationality for reasons that would be publicly disclosed after the move was complete; she later revealed her frustrations with her removal from the national team despite having been issued an approved written excuse letter that permitted her to skip training and local qualifiers while recovering from surgery.
 Because she was removed from the national team without notice, on the pretext of not participating in the qualifiers, Esteban subsequently alleged double standards with other Filipino fencers who have skipped the qualifiers and still retained their respective spots.

 In April 2024, the Philippine Fencing Association released a statement, reasoning that it was obliged to send only Samantha Catantan to the qualifiers out of merit (results since 2017) and noted the waiver it had given to Esteban for her sporting nationality change.
 In response, Esteban insisted that she was unjustly removed from the national team but expressed sadness that her former teammate's name was dragged into the controversy.

 Côte d'Ivoire

 Esteban was given Ivorian citizenship through naturalization.
 In May 2023, she switched her sporting nationality to represent Ivory Coast internationally.
 The move was approved by the Philippine Fencing Association, which waived the three-year waiting period requirement, allowing her to compete for the African nation immediately.
 Her move was supported by the Philippine Olympic Committee.

 Esteban's first podium finish for Ivory Coast was at the 2023 African Fencing Championships in Cairo, Egypt, where she clinched a bronze medal in foil.
 After collecting enough points from Olympic qualifier competitions, she qualified for the 2024 Summer Olympics in Paris for her new country.

-In the lead-up to the Olympics, Estaban bagged a silver medal in the 2024 African Championships.
+In the lead-up to the Olympics, Estaban won a silver medal in the 2024 African Championships.

-Esteban's Olympic bid would end early when Pauline Ranvier won over her in the Round of 32.
+At the 2024 Olympics, Esteban lost to Pauline Ranvier in the Round of 32.